40% of county residents vaccinated against COVID-19

 ANDERSON — About 53,000 Madison County residents, slightly more than 40%, have been vaccinated against the COVID-19 virus, according to county health department administrator Stephenie Grimes-Mellinger.

 She said Thursday the 40.3% local vaccination rate is slightly behind the state average of 44%.
-Mellinger said local residents that were vaccinated outside the county are included in the total.
+Mellinger said local residents who were vaccinated outside the county are included in the total.

 “Right now we’re not getting a lot of people coming in for vaccinations,” Mellinger said.
 “Right now we’re averaging between 20 and 30 people and at the peak it was 750 people getting the vaccine.”